Best practices for designing an effective customer journey map

 5. Collaborate across departments

 Creating a customer journey map is a collaborative effort that involves multiple departments within an organization, because the customer doesn’t just interact with one team.
 Sales, marketing, customer service, product development, analytics, and UX/UI teams should all contribute their expertise to ensure a holistic and accurate representation of the customer journey.
-This cross-functional collaboration helps align internal processes with the customer's needs and expectations.
+This cross-functional collaboration helps align internal processes with the customer’s needs and expectations, and the customer service team plays a crucial role in delivering a cohesive and positive customer experience.

 6. Determine points of friction

-Pinpoint any friction points in the customer journey to identify opportunities for improvement.
+Pinpoint any friction points in the customer journey to identify opportunities for improvement through a thorough mapping process.

 Consider these questions to start: